A Fraud or Misrepresentation Can Lead Franchisees to Receive Franchises Far Different From What Was Promised

 Our founder, Doug Luther, began his career at Global 100 law firm Sheppard Mullin and then moved on to the well-known litigation firm Glaser Weil.
 He has represented Fortune 500 companies in complex, multi-million dollar cases.
 He has frequently litigated fraud claims as well as obtained punitive and enhanced damages.
 Whether you want to rescind (cancel) your franchise agreement or want to be compensated for your loss, we can help you.
 If you are considering either bringing a lawsuit based on a misrepresentation made by a franchisor or unfair trade practice, Mr. Luther brings the knowledge and depth of experience you need.

-If You Want to Evaluate the Strength of a Potential Fraud or Unfair Business Practices Claim, Then It’s Time to Contact a Franchisee Attorney
+If You Want to Evaluate the Strength of a Potential Fraud or Unfair Business Practices Claim, Then It’s Time to Contact a Franchise Attorney